isomerpages/nlb-biblioasia/_oct-2021/strange-visions-of-singapore-and-the-malay-peninsula.md

 #### **The Dog Who Became King**

 In 1860, the Parisian elites were witness to the ill-starred debut of *Barkouf* by Jacques Offenbach, a German-born French composer, cellist and impresario of the Romantic period.
 Over three acts, the audience was treated to courtly intrigues, forced marriages and foreign invasions within an entirely fictitious Mughal Empire, the comic genius of the piece being sustained by a dog, the titular character of the opera, who is appointed to the reins of governorship.
 Offenbach had exercised much creative licence; in fact, he had lifted much of his opera from a fable set in the Malay Peninsula.
 The original 1784 work, titled *Mani et Barkouf*, came from the pen of the Abbé François Blanchet, a French priest.

+<div style="background-color: white;">A caricature of Jacques Offenbach by French caricaturist André Gill, with Barkouf the dog in the lower right, 1866.
+Jacques Offenbach composed the music for <i>Barkouf</i>, his opera bouffe in three acts, which premiered at the Opéra-Comique in 1860. <i>Retrieved from Gallica, Bibliothèque Nationale de France.</i></div>

+<div style="background-color: white;">The cover of the musical score (1861) for Jacques Offenbach’s <i>Barkouf</i>. <i>Retrieved from Gallica, Bibliothèque Nationale de France.</i></div>

 In the original tale, there was once a certain mandarin, the viceroy of Johor, who ruled his province with an iron fist.
 Injustice and cruelty led the people to rebel, defenestrate their tyrant and declare their independence.
 This uprising came to incur the wrath of King Chaou-Malon of Siam, who arrived with his army to subjugate Johor.
 Frightened at the king’s might, the Johorese quickly surrendered and submitted in tears, and their chiefs were brought before the Siamese king on the back of elephants.

 “Base vermins [in other versions, vile insects] who have dared to offend the King of the White Elephant,” the king thundered, “you do not deserve to be governed by one of my mandarins”.
 He then summoned his dog Barkouf and placed it on the throne of Johor.
 Turning then to a Chinese man named Mani, who had long been established in Johor, he appointed him as prime minister and directed him to manage the affairs of the king.